How to only do laundry ONCE A WEEK

 (This being said, I am still working on getting my husband to actually place the dirty clothes IN the basket, and not 6 feet away on the floor…)

 Once you have implemented a few of these strategies, you will be set up for laundry success!

 There are a couple different ways you can do laundry once a week, but here is how we do it:

 Monday is our laundry day, so before I go to bed on Sunday night, I start my first load, just to get a head start on Monday morning.
 This is not necessary to make it work, but it just makes it a little easier for me.

-I usually have 3 dark loads, 1 white load, and 1 permanent press load.
-That includes clothes for all four of us, all towels and sheets.
-Everything we use and need to wash, except for Finn’s cloth diapers.
+I usually have 4 dark loads, 1 white load, and 1 permanent press load.
+That includes clothes for all five of us, all towels and sheets.
+Everything we use and need to wash, except for cloth diapers.
 (I wash those every 3 days).
 Click here to get my homemade BORAX FREE laundry detergent recipe!